-Examples of other banking trojans are Bolik, Chthonic and Tinynuke.
-Unfortunately, there are many other programs of this type that cyber criminals use to steal money from unsuspecting people.
-One way or another, all crooks who use banking trojans target online banking accounts and steal login credentials.
+Some examples of other banking trojans are Bolik, Chthonic, and Tinynuke.
+Unfortunately, there are many other programs of this type used by cyber criminals to steal money from unsuspecting people.
+They employ banking trojans to target online bank accounts and steal login credentials.

 How did GozNym infiltrate my computer?

 GozNym infiltrates computers through exploit kits: programs that cyber criminals use to launch exploits against installed, vulnerable programs.
 In summary, exploits usually take advantage of any vulnerabilities in a program and forces it to behave differently/unexpectedly.

 In other cases, malware is distributed through unofficial websites, Peer-to-Peer networks (torrent clients, eMule, etc.), freeware download pages, free file hosting pages, and so on.
 People infect their computers when they download and open malicious files.
 Typically, cyber criminals disguise these files as harmless/regular files.